 How do the pros approach live sound reinforcement of the rhythm section?
-For the answers, we turned to Karen Stackpole, a triple threat Bay Area drummer, sound engineer and writer.
-Not long ago, she polled a handful of sound pros on their favorite techniques in an article that ultimately appeared in Electronic Musician.
-That sounded like a very good starting point.
-We, of course, added Shure mics to the equation.
+Back in 2009, we turned to Karen Stackpole, a triple-threat Bay Area drummer, sound engineer and writer who polled a group of sound pros about their favorite techniques for a piece that appeared in Electronic Musician.

 This quick overview should help minimize the deer-in-the-headlights feeling you may experience when faced with a daunting live-sound situation – like when you put up an open mic on a stage peppered with monitors, only to elicit the screeching howl of the dreaded feedback monster.